-The Observatory’s work consists of:
+The Observatory’s work for its fifth edition consists of:

 - Organise the fourth “Digital Professionist” award, for professional practices and firms that have set themselves apart for their innovative vision and for applying digital solutions to their organisational and business models.

 - Organise a concluding event (in Milan) to present the findings of our research, with round table sessions and talks given by the main players in professional firms, with in-depth analyses of real situations of innovation; our award for leading “digital” professionals is presented at these conventions.

 - Prepare several study cases that analyse large professional practices, in order to capture how their organisational and business models are evolving, and how they can become an example of reference.

 - Prepare Observatory reports that summarise the research conducted both overall and within each professional area examined and for each topic covered (available on www.osservatori.net)

 - Send a newsletter every two weeks to provide updates on the topics of greatest interest to Professionals (innovation in the professional world, technical-regulatory updates, highly interesting articles notified by Research Partners and Sponsors).

 The Observatory’s research is concerned with monitoring the process of introducing digital technology within professional practices and firms, highlighting the trends in evolution, the tendency among these practices to invest in computer and information technology, the evolution in the business models they are employing and the capacity of these practices to interact with companies and so introduce a new management culture, as well as meet new requirements that are close to the characteristic way of managing businesses, entrusted with making the entrepreneur’s venture capital profitable.

 In particular, the Observatory will prepare two vertical studies, in order to: